Mitch McConnell hospitalized after fall in hotel - Local News 8

 Senate Minority Leader Mitch McConnell has been hospitalized after a fall at a hotel in Washington, DC.

 “This evening, Leader McConnell tripped at a local hotel during a private dinner.
-He has been admitted to the hospital where he is receiving treatment,” a spokesperson for McConnell said in a statement.
+He has been admitted to the hospital where he is receiving treatment,” a spokesperson for the Kentucky Republican said in a statement.

 The-CNN-Wire